-People suffering from diabetes are at a high risk for nerve damage, infections and circulation issues.
-When these problems occur they directly affect the feet and lead to diabetic foot complications.
+Diabetics are at high risk for nerve damage, infections, and circulation issues.
+Therefore, when these problems occur the feet are directly affected and lead to diabetic foot.
 An estimated 15% of diabetics will require an amputation of the foot or leg.

-Diabetics are more prone to foot problems due to peripheral neuropathy, which is the development of painful nerve damage.
-Although neuropathy can have an impact on your entire body, diabetics are more prone to leg and feet complications.
-These problems cause the skin to dry out and crack, which could cause fungi and bacteria to enter the body.
+Diabetics are more prone to painful nerve damage (peripheral neuropathy.)
+Although neuropathy can have an impact on your entire body.
+These problems cause the skin to dry out and crack.
+Therefore, allowing fungi and bacteria to enter the body.

-It is very important for the disease to be properly managed.
-When it is not properly managed, diabetics can be affected by the loss of feeling and poor blood flow.
-This also allows for small blisters and wounds to progress into a very serious infection and could lead to amputation.
+The disease needs to be properly managed.
+However, when it is not, diabetics can be affected.
+Typically by the loss of feeling and poor blood flow.
+This allows for small blisters and wounds to progress into a very serious infection.
+Eventually, leading to amputation.

 Diabetic Foot Care: